ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Case 2: Building Block 2

-Tech Career Path and Job Advice
+Tech Career Path and Job Advice.
+Primitives: Career, Technology Industry, Software Engineers

 A platform for Software Engineers(ICs) to get career ladder training for their career progression.